 - Embed the NSS with other surveys being undertaken at the provider. - Require or pressure students to attend NSS completion sessions. - Indicate that the survey is compulsory. - Explicitly or implicitly advise students on how to interpret the survey: Providers should not explain the meanings of questions or the NSS response scale.
-This includes defining 'neither agree nor disagree' as a negative response and comparing the response scale to another scale with a different purpose. - Advise or request students to respond in a certain way: For example, 'I recommend that you select agree or mostly agree' or 'You shouldn't use 'neither agree or disagree", or providing standard or example responses. - Take students through the survey: Providers should not stand or sit beside students when they are completing the survey or take them through their responses question-by-question.
-Staff and students must always abide by the relevant providers Covid-19 safety measures, if applicable. - Link the NSS to league tables, job prospects and the perceived value of students' degrees: Providers are not permitted to tell students that negative responses could make their degrees look bad to future employers.
+This includes comparing the response scale to another scale with a different purpose. - Advise or request students to respond in a certain way: For example, 'I recommend that you select 'xxx' response scale' or providing standard or example responses. - Take students through the survey: Providers should not stand or sit beside students when they are completing the survey or take them through their responses question-by-question. - Link the NSS to league tables, job prospects and the perceived value of students' degrees: Providers are not permitted to tell students that negative responses could make their degrees look bad to future employers.
 There should be no link made between completion of the survey and employers' perceptions of positive and negative outcomes.
 This includes links between the NSS and university league tables or the Teaching Excellent Framework (TEF).

-If you require help or need clarification of any of these items, please speak to the main NSS contact at your provider or contact the NSS teams at the OfS at nss@officeforstudents.org.uk or Ipsos MORI at nss@ipsos.com.
+If you require help or need clarification of any of these items, please speak to the main NSS contact at your provider or contact the NSS teams at the OfS at nss@officeforstudents.org.uk or lpsos at nss@ipsos.com.